aurzenligl/pytest-logger/docs/usage.rst

     - test classes are directories
     - test functions are directories (each parametrized testcase variant is distinct)
     - each registered logger is a file (root logger is called 'root')
-    - if some test fails, additional directory named `failedlogsdir` is created in top-level logs directory.
+    - if some test fails, additional directory named `failedlogs` is created in top-level logs directory.
 It wil contain the same exact directory tree as the original one, and a symbolic link at the end (pointing th the original directory with logs from that testcase)

 ::